actix/actix-website/content/docs/server.md

 The `run()` method returns an instance of the [`Server`][server] type.
 A `Server` must be `await`ed or `spawn`ed to start processing requests.
 It will complete when it receives a shutdown signal; Actix Web listens for system process signals by default.

-The following example shows how to start the HTTP server in a separate thread.
+The following example shows how to start the HTTP server in a Tokio task with manual commands and shutdown using a server handle.

 {{< include-example example="server" file="signals.rs" section="signals" >}}